 For AAW Groups that have a more senior age group or cannot actively outreach then these goals may suit them:

-1] Choose an O and O project and do something with it for the next 12 months, with follow up reports
+1] Choose an Overseas and Outreach project and do something with it for the next 12 months, with follow up reports

 e.g. Operation Christmas Child or Anglican Family Care.

-2] Choose 1 or 2 projects from Social Concerns and go with it for the 12 months, with follow up reports
+2] Choose 1 or 2 projects from Social Concerns and go with this for the 12 months, with follow up reports

 e.g. Reading to the elderly, visiting the members alone at home or in care.